syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-to-Detect-whether-a-Property-Value-is-Changed-in-the-Property-Editor.md

 ---
 layout: post
 title: How to Detect whether a Property Value is Changed  | Syncfusion®
-description: how to detect whether a property value is changed in the property editor?
+description: Use the PropertyValueChanged event in a property grid to track changes in property values within the property editor efficiently.
 platform: windowsforms
 control: Diagram
 documentation: ug